-Preston Trout Days in southern Minnesota, which is just so special all on its own.
+Preston Trout Days in southern Minnesota is just so special all on its own.
 The small-town festival is in the middle of May.
 The weekend includes Fishing Contents, Petting Zoos, BBQ, Car show and so much.
 Check it out!

 Homegrown Music Festival

 Minnesota has some amazing talent.
 The Homegrown Music festival brings them all together.
 It started out with just 5 acts.
 And 20 years later, it has grown to an 8-day music festival.
 Check out the Homegrown Music Festival in Duluth to see it all.

 May Day Parade

 In Minneapolis, the Heart of the Beast Theater Company produces an amazing May Day Parade to welcome in spring.

 It’s filled with handmade puppets, masks, music, and dance as the performers tell a story.
 It’s not to be missed.